tlamedia/gtm-kit/readme.txt

 Yes!
 Pagespeed is one of our main focus points, and we strive to make the plugin compatible with full page caching.

 == Changelog ==

+= 2.4.0 =

+Release date: 2025-04-03

+#### Feature Removed:
+* The Event Inspector has been removed and is only available the premium version.
+It was often used in an inappropriate way where end-users unintentionally were shown debug data.

 = 2.3.2 =